 This rule does not apply during the nesting season.

 During the spring and summer months, most crows are occupied with the monumental task of taking care of their young- and they’re good parents!
 After building their nest, they spend 3 weeks incubating eggs, and another month or so diligently bringing their nestlings food and protecting them from the elements and hungry predators.

-The parents become less aggressive as their kids become stronger fliers and more fearful of danger, so most attacks stop by mid-July.
+The parents become less aggressive as their kids become stronger fliers and more fearful of danger, so most attacks in the US stop by mid-July.
 Try not to take these attacks personally.
 After all, these are just good parents trying their best to keep their kids safe.
 We shouldn’t begrudge them that.